wez/wezterm/docs/config/lua/wezterm/font_with_fallback.md

 }
 ```

+WezTerm implicitly adds its default fallback to the list that you specify.

 The *attributes* parameter behaves the same as that of [wezterm.font](font.md)
 in that it allows you to specify font weight and style attributes that you
 want to match.